MaximKalinin/react-stack-slider/README.md

 import { ElementType } from 'react';

 export interface SliderProps {
+  /**
-  // Component to be rendered by Slider for each image.
-It can be either a intrisinc react element (such as "img") or function/class component, but it should accept "src" property as Slider will internally pass it on each render.
+   * Component to be rendered by Slider for each image.
+It can be either a intrisinc
+   * react element (such as "img") or function/class component, but it should accept
+   * "src" property as Slider will internally pass it on each render */
   Image: ElementType<{ src: string }>;
+  /**
-  // Array of image urls to be shown by sliderю
+   * Array of image urls to be shown by slider
+   */
   images: string[];
 }
 ```

+## Performance Optimization

+In order to achieve 60fps in animation it is recommended not to change props while slide is in progress.
+Internally component uses `Reac.memo` to prevent unnecessarry rerenders.

 ## Contributing